Resumes & Cover Letters

 Characteristics of a Good Resume

 Your resume should be targeted to fit the specific jobs that you are applying to.
-Use industry vocabulary and relevant words from the job description.
-Put your experiences—work, volunteer, academic, and leadership—into categories that highlight your most relevant skills and abilities.
-Create multiple versions of your resume if you are applying to different types of jobs.
+Use industry vocabulary and connect relevant terms (skills, qualifications, achievements) from your experiences to the job description.
+Put your experiences— education, employment, leadership, community outreach —into categories that highlight your most relevant skills and abilities.
+Create multiple versions of your resume if you are applying to different types of jobs to tailor language most relevantly per position.

 Your resume should be as easy to read as possible.
-Make it well-organized and clean, with clear fonts and consistent formatting throughout the document.
-Your resume should usually be no more than one page.
+Organize it strategically and apply consistent formatting throughout the document to facilitate review for your readers.
+Your resume should usually be no more than 1 page; however, depending on your experiences, role type, and industry of application – a resume may read at 2 pages.